Talent, Arts & Culture

 My Curatorial Journey

-My curatorial path has been deeply influenced by mentorship and collaboration with established curators and educators, including Judy Daley and Kara Bruce at the Helson Gallery, Dr. Barbara Bruce of Western University’s School for Advanced Studies in the Arts & Humanities (SASAH), and renowned art innovator Joan Butterfield, founder of the Association of African-Canadian Artists.
-Through these relationships, I've honed my approach to curating exhibitions that are visually engaging, historically grounded, and socially conscious.
-I continue to strengthen the bridge between academia and community through experiential learning initiatives, including the SASAH internship program developed for Western University students, which offers hands-on training in exhibition planning and curatorial research.
+Over the past eight years, I've developed my curatorial practice through deep collaboration and mentorship.
+Working with established curators and mentors like Judy Daley and Kara Bruce (Helson Gallery), Dr. Barbara Bruce of Western University's SASAH program, and Joan Butterfield, founder of the Association of African-Canadian Artists, I've learned to create exhibitions that are visually engaging, historically grounded, and socially conscious.
+I've also had the privilege of developing the SASAH internship program, a collaboration with the HBHAS for Western University students, creating hands-on learning experiences in exhibition planning and curatorial research.

 Beyond the Gallery